-If you want to type, you hold the tab at the bottom of the keyboard as you open the cover so that the keyboard remains fixed to the iPad.
+If you want to type, hold the tab at the bottom of the keyboard as you open the cover so that the keyboard remains fixed to the iPad.
 An iPad does come with a decent screen keyboard, but since it’s a flat display, it doesn’t feel like a true keyboard for users used to touch typing.
-That’s why investing in a Touchfire keyboard for iPad Air or any other iPad can really make a difference.
+That’s why investing in a Touchfire keyboard for iPads can really make a difference.

 You Might Also be Interested in: Android Tablet vs iPad; What You Need to Know

-Currently, the best price that we’ve found for the Touchfire Keyboard is $50 which is an amazing price considering you can use it on various devices including your iPad for better typing.
+Currently, the best price that we’ve found for the Touchfire Keyboard is around $70 which is an amazing price considering you can use it on various devices including your iPad for better typing.